rodrigo-glez/eda-practice-titanic/README.md

 # Titanic Dataset EDA - EDA & Viz.
 Practice in Python

-This beginner-friendly project explores the classic Titanic dataset through basic exploratory data analysis (EDA), aiming to uncover factors that influenced survival while providing hands-on practice with Python, pandas, seaborn, and version control using Git and GitHub.
+This beginner-friendly, practice project explores the classic Titanic dataset through basic exploratory data analysis (EDA), aiming to uncover factors that influenced survival while providing hands-on practice with Python, pandas, seaborn, and version control using Git and GitHub.

 The Notebook used for analysis can be found in `./notebooks/eda_titanic.ipynb` and all generated plots/visualizations in `./figures`.